-Soon concert and lecture dates were lined up and over a period of seven years I toured all over the Los Angeles area covering about 35 Universities and Colleges including UCLA.
+Soon concert and lecture dates were lined up and over a period of seven years I toured all over the Los Angeles area covering about a large number of Universities and Colleges including UCLA.
 The reception was mostly favorable and resulted in some much needed income.

 There was a noted difference from the East Coast and New York area, or in England where I found a more serious approach to learning.
 Here the interest appeared to be in the entertainment value rather than the intellectual content of the explanation of Flamenco.
 The programs consisted of my speaking and a demonstration of parts of dances to illustrate structure.

 I never used notes and with my excellent memory I could move from a dance figure to a comment seamlessly and avoid pedantry.
 The scripts consisted of many pages.
 Constant changes and revisions were made, but I took it in stride.

 One incident is worth mentioning to show how an audience can be influenced by a pre-conceived idea.

 I had a booking at the Los Angeles Trade Tech College in Los Angeles, a school primarily designed to prepare young people for the Trades rather than the professions.
 A date was set for the morning hours.
 With a guitarist for accompaniment and in full costume, I usually performed for an hour.
 In this case, Eugenio Cordero accompanied me on guitar.
 He was from Vera Cruz, had trained with Jeronimo Villarino, dean of all Flamenco guitarists in the Los Angeles area.
 He was very competent and had a good singing voice.